What we investigate

 - issue a formal warning notice to the cabler

-- issue a non-compliance notice to the telecommunications carrier.
+- notify the telecommunications carrier of non-compliance.
 The carrier may disconnect dangerous cabling from the network

-- prosecute the cabler in court, if the matter is serious.
-This may result in a conviction and/or a fine
+- prosecute the cabler in court, for non-compliance.
+This may result in a conviction by a fine